The Jews of Pakistan and

 About this talk

-In 1893, the community built a large synagogue in Karachi, bigger than anything you can find in modern-day Pakistan.
+In 1893, the community built a large synagogue in Karachi, larger than anything that exists in modern-day Pakistan.
 Jews lived peacefully alongside neighbors of all faiths and played an important role in society.
-However, after the partition of India and the creation of Pakistan in 1947, the community largely fled.
+However, after the Partition of India and the creation of Pakistan in 1947, the community largely fled.
 Out of nearly 3,000 Jews, only a small number remained, and those who stayed mostly lived underground.
 The grand synagogue was eventually demolished, community records and books were dispersed, and descendants migrated primarily to India and later mostly to Israel.
 Today, only forgotten graves hint at the once-thriving Jewish presence.

 This presentation explores the history and culture of the Jews of Pakistan and examines what remains of their legacy both within Pakistan and beyond.